huntercorps/CMSC335_SeaportProject/README.md

  Extending the GUI interface to visualize the resource pools and progress of the various threads.
 ### Documentation Requirements:
 You should start working on a documentation file before you do anything else with these projects, and fill in items as you go along.
 Leaving the documentation until the project is finished is not a good idea for any number of reasons.

 The documentation should include the following (graded) elements:

+- Cover page (including name, date, project, your class information)
+- Design
- Cover page (including name, date, project, your class information)  Design o including a UML class diagram o classes, variables and methods: what they mean and why they are there o tied to the requirements of the project  User's Guide o how would a user start and run your project o any special features o effective screen shots are welcome, but don't overdo this  Test Plan o do this BEFORE you code anything o what do you EXPECT the project to do o justification for various data files, for example
+  - including a UML class diagram
+  - classes, variables and methods: what they mean and why they are there o tied to the requirements of the project
+- User's Guide
+  - how would a user start and run your project
+  - any special features
+  - effective screen shots are welcome, but don't overdo this
+- Test Plan
+  - do this BEFORE you code anything
+  - what do you EXPECT the project to do
+  - justification for various data files, for example
- Lessons Learned
+- Lessons Learned
-o express yourself here
+  - express yourself here
-o a way to keep good memories of successes after hard work 2
+  - a way to keep good memories of successes after hard work

 ### Project 4 Specific Goals:
 Extend project 3 to include making jobs wait until people with the resources required by the job are available at the port.